CTF-handbooks/map-maker-handbook/HANDBOOK.md

 ***
 ### 5. WorldEdit basics
-* To use WorldEdit, first you must select an area in which your actions take place.
+* To use WorldEdit, first, you must select an area where your actions occur.
 * You can use the `WorldEdit Wand tool` to select your area.
 To select your area, you select the two opposite corners of the area.
 Left-click a node with the tool to make the node the first corner, and right-click to set the second.

   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/fbf6847c-34ed-4c6b-892e-2c862aa3927f)
-* An alternative method is to stand at the point you would like to select and run `//1` in chat to set the first corner, and `//2` to set the second.
+* An alternative method is to stand at the point you would like to select and run `//1` in chat to set the first corner and `//2` to set the second.
 * The area within will be selected.

   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/ee5175f2-5071-405f-a7f1-d175261002a9)
 * **Remember to backup your world before risky operations!**
 * Open your inventory.
-Under the `Crafting` tab, you can see an earth icon hidden behind the crafting options.
+Under the `Crafting` tab, an earth icon is hidden behind the crafting options.
 Click it to open the WorldEdit GUI.

   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/d8db8d4c-ee38-4d12-a90b-d2fb73884611)
 * These are the tools that you can use to alter the nodes within your selected area.
 You can experiment with the options.

   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/ef0db7f5-696a-4611-ad54-c4def6d1aa2f)
-* To set the area you've selected earlier with a certain type of node, click `Set Nodes`, type in the name of the node you would like to set in the field, click `search` or press enter, and click `Set Nodes`.
+* To set the area you've selected earlier with a certain type of node, click `Set Nodes`, type in the name of the node you would like to set in the field, click `Search` or press enter, and click `Set Nodes`.

   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/3b12e708-f60e-42c4-8ebc-1a1c764dd093)

-* If you've selected a large area, WorldEdit might give you a warning in chat.
+* If you've selected a large area, WorldEdit might warn you in chat.
 Type `//y` in chat to continue.

   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/1e84188f-52a6-43db-a79c-fc662e75d987)
-* To replace a certain type of node with another one in your selected area, select `Replace Nodes`.
-In the first field, type in the node you would like to replace, and in the second field, type in the node you would like to replace with.
+* To replace a certain node type with another one in your selected area, select `Replace Nodes`.
+In the first field, type in the node you would like to replace; in the second field, type in the node you would like to replace with.
 * To only place nodes where there are no nodes, you can replace `air` with the node you want to use.

   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/63fe78c0-ab9f-458d-b6bd-7d90ea4414c5)